turnerlabs/harbor-compose/compose-reference.md

 ## Shipment configuration reference

-This section contains a list of all configuration options supported by a service definition.
+This section contains a list of all configuration options supported by Harbor Compose.

 ### version